Each HOUSE has A STORY – and A wonderful PORT TASTING EXPERIENCE

 The Sandeman ‘Don’ – a dark figure in a Spanish hat and Portuguese student gown, holding a glass of ruby port – was created in 1928 and remains the brand’s distinctive trademark.
 Tour guides at the cellars wear the Don style of dress.

 Our visit to Sandeman Cellars occurred as a result of couple of chance encounters.
-The brand first came to our notice when we visited Fonab Castle in Perthshire, Scotland for a memorable New Year party (you can read more about this in our post Why you should experience a luxury Hogmanay break at a Scottish castle).
+The brand first came to our notice when we visited the Fonab Castle Hotel in Perthshire, Scotland for a memorable New Year party (you can read more about this in our post Why you should experience a luxury Hogmanay break at a Scottish castle).
 We were intrigued to see that the castle’s fine dining restaurant was called Sandeman’s.

 It turned out that Fonab was built for George’s nephew in 1892.